-Equality Monitoring helps us comply with legislation but also tells us who contacts us.
+Equality monitoring helps us comply with legislation but also tells us who contacts us.
 Recording personal circumstances allows us to analyse how well we are meeting our commitments to different groups of customers.
 Research such as the Census provides a profile of the population of Sheffield that enables us to compare who actually requests and receives services against the data we collect.
-It helps us to
+It helps us to:

-For example, we have used the information you give us to
+For example, we have used the information you give us to:

-You can find our Equality Monitoring form, guidance for staff and other useful documents below.
+Download our Equality Monitoring form, guidance for staff and other useful documents below.

-Our Equality Monitoring Form 2012 (PDF version)
+Our Equality Monitoring Form (PDF version), updated Dec 2014

-Our guidance for managers when using equality monitoring.
+Our guidance for managers when using equality monitoring

 10 reasons why you should fill in the boxes at the end of a form.